-Things aren’t that easy, though.
+Things weren’t that easy, though.
 When Rudolf was deported from the U.S. in November 2005, he was prohibited to return to the U.S. for five years.
 On July 15, 2009, ten days after his release from prison, Rudolf filed an application to have this ban lifted early.
 The U.S. Department for Homeland Security, however, adjudicated this application only on March 10, 2011, almost 20 months later!
-They denied the motion, because by then the whole issue had become obsolete, as the ban had expired in November 2010.
+They denied the motion, because by then the whole issue had become moot, as the ban had expired in November 2010.

-Right after Rudolf’s ban had expired in November 2010, the U.S. consulate dealing with Rudolf’s "greencard" application promised to finalize it within five workdays.
-But since no news had been heard after eight workdays had passed, an inquiry with the U.S. Consulate resulted in the new deadline:
+Right after Rudolf’s ban had expired in November 2010, the U.S. consulate dealing with Rudolf’s “greencard” application promised to finalize it within five workdays.
+But since no news had been heard after eight workdays had passed, an inquiry with the U.S. Consulate resulted in a new deadline:

 “We apologize for the delay, and we promise to wrap up the case within 14 days at the latest.”

 Yet after 14 more days there was still no news from the consulate.
-Four weeks of trying to get any information about the status of the pending case finally yielded the following statement from the consulate at the end of 2010:
+Four weeks of trying to get any information about the status of the pending case finally yielded the following statement from the Consulate at the end of 2010:

 In the meantime, Rudolf’s wife was getting desperate, as having a career, running a household, raising a child and being emotionally yanked about by the U.S. government’s tyrannical arbitrariness was taking a toll on her morale.
-Rudolf himself was living from day to day in a permanent limbo with no way of planning a future or having any kind of life…
+Germar Rudolf himself was living from day to day in a permanent limbo with no way of planning a future or having any kind of life…

 For this reason, the Rudolfs subsequently sued the U.S. government for failing to adjudicate Rudolf’s immigrant visa application.
 After the Federal Judge assigned to the case refused to grant a government motion to have the case dismissed, the government finally started moving.
 End of May Rudolf was informed that his criminal convictions in Germany do not constitute crimes of moral turpitude in the U.S., which means that the government conceded that Rudolf was eligible for – and indeed entitled to – a green card without restrictions.
 An immigrant visa was finally issued in early July, and not even a month later Germar Rudolf finally managed to return home to his wife and child.